stommeras/noroff-assignment-api/README.md

 ## API Key and Authorization Header

-Lastly, On the Heroku Dashboard, go to your application, find the settings tab and look for the Config Vars section Locate the "Reveal Config Vars" button and click it
+Lastly, on your [Heroku Dashboard](https://dashboard.heroku.com), open your API application, find the settings tab and look for the Config Vars section

+#### Locate the "Reveal Config Vars" button and click it

 ![img.png](./docs/assets/config-vars.png)